 If it hasn’t started already, puberty is just around the corner.
 As it begins, your daughter will start a growth spurt.
 She’ll get taller, her hips may widen and her waist narrow.
 Her breasts will begin to develop, and she’ll start to grow hair in places she’s never had much before – in her pubic area, under her arms and on her legs.
 Thanks to hormones, things are beginning to change.

 Your daughter’s emotions may catch you by surprise.
 One moment they feel like they can do anything.
 The next she feels like a failure.
 They're happy, then sad, then happy again.
 They want to cuddle, then rejects all forms of affection from you.
 Be positive and supportive.
 Like all children, they’ll need to know you’re there for them.

 Their brain is physically as large as it’s going to get, but won’t stop maturing until they're in their 20s.
 The prefrontal cortex, which helps with impulse control and organizational skills (planning, reasoning, and problem-solving), still has years left before it’s fully developed.
 But they're able to express their feelings and think in abstract terms now -- concepts like justice, equality, politics and civics.
 They're better at problem-solving and logic as well.
-Though she’s thinking independently, she likes working on group projects.
+Planning and thinking of consequences may remain a challenge

 Getting More Social

 That’s because their social awareness is kicking into high gear.
 It’s a time of transitions and contradictions.
 They're the center oftheir own universe, but they choose to spend time with friends.
 She’s developing her identity but is desperate to fit in.